sheetrocks/srk/README.md

 ## Creating a help file

-Please follow the supplied convention for help files:
+Please follow the supplied convention for help files.
+For reference see the `help_format.md` file in this directory and the completed example `sumplusone.md` in `/examples/sumplusone`.

-- First line should be signature of the formula, e.g., SUM(arg1, arg2, ..argN).
-This will display in autocommplete.
-- Second line should be 1-sentence description of the formula.
-- Next paragraph(s) can be long form explanation of the formula.
+- All `#` shown are required for headers. `---` is used to separate sections and is also required.

+- The description for a formula must start with `Returns`.

+- Optional arguments are enclosed in brackets [] and should specify default value if not given.

+- In the `## Examples` section, you may include an `EXAMPLE_RANGE` that will format to appear as a spreadsheet snippet, with the top left most value appearing in cell `A1`.
+You can then reference these cells in your examples to show how the formula would be used in a sheet.

+- In the `## Related Formulas` section, urls should be formatted as `formulas/relatedformulaname`.

+## Creating a config file

+You must include with your formula and help document a `config.json` file.
+This file includes metadata about your formula and the paths to the required files.
+See `config_template.json` in this directory and the completed example `config.json` in `/examples/python/sumplusone`

 ## Push the function to Sheetrocks

-We recommend pushing the example located at `/examples/echo` to make sure you understand how to upload new formulas, before you try uploading your own code.
+We recommend pushing the example located at `/examples/sumplusone` to make sure you understand how to upload new formulas before you try uploading your own code.

 First, you'll need to log in and create an API key (open SheetRocks, log in, create a workbook, click profile, and click create API key).
 Copy the key to your clipboard.